- Changes to deanery approval of MTI(p) posts - February 2021

 - Step 5 – When the MTI(p) doctor leaves post

-Important Update: Changes to deanery approval of MTI(p) posts
+Changes to deanery approval of MTI(p) posts - February 2021

-The Academy have released a statement (please see download section: Mti placements feb 2021.pdf) which will affect the creation and approval of MTI(p) posts.
+The Academy of Medical Royal Colleges released a statement which affects the creation and approval of MTI(p) posts.
+Download Academy statement on MTI placements (Feb 2021) below

-You can now download the Tier 5 visa application form at the bottom of this page.
+You can download the Tier 5 visa application form below.
 This can go to the relevant deanery, together with the post information they require, so a counter-signature can be provided in advance of a role being put out to advert.
 The applicant fields can be left blank (as this will be done prior to interviews taking place) and, as the deanery is responsible only for authorising the post and ensuring it will not negatively impact UK trainees, they should not ask for or require this.
 If you do run into difficulty please email email@example.com and our team will do our best to support you.
 This form can then be saved and submitted at the appropriate step, laid out below.

 By approving posts in advance, it will avoid potential disappointment for applicants, but also – crucially – disruption to employers looking to plan ahead with their rota staffing.
 Our team recognise the importance of this and will work with you to ensure the process is as smooth as possible.